-Turku Castle has served as a royal lodge as well as a prison and there are romantic and horrific stories about the Swedish royalties and their relations circling the castle.
-Some of the royals have even been buried in the city, in Turku Cathedral.
+Turku Castle has served as a royal lodge as well as a prison, and there are romantic and horrific stories about the Swedish royalties and their relations circling the fortress.
+Some of the royals have even been buried in the city, in the Turku Cathedral.

 River Aura is worth mentioning as a point of its own.
 A Swedish journalist once said “Varför Paris när vi har ju Åbo!” (“Why Paris when we have Turku!“) and this is largely due to the beautiful banks of Aurajoki (Aura River).

 I could go on and on about all the amazing things that Turku has to offer.
-In addition to the aforementioned aspects the surrounding areas are also of interest; The Turku Archipelago is one of a kind in the world and I can personally recommend visiting it.
+In addition to the aforementioned aspects the surrounding areas are also of interest; The Turku Archipelago is one of a kind in the world, and I really recommend visiting it.
 I can guarantee its magical appeal because we have had a Summer house on one of the islands, Nauvo, for decades.